-Financial assets consist of cash and bank balances, trade receivables, due from related parties and deposits and other receivables.
-Financial liabilities consist of trade and other payables.
+Financial instruments not measured at fair value includes cash and bank balances, trade receivables, due from related parties, deposits and other receivables and trade and other payables.

-As at the reporting date, financial assets and financial liabilities approximate their carrying values.
+As at the reporting date, financial assets and financial liabilities approximate their carrying values, due to their short term nature.

-c) Valuation premise for financial instruments that are not measured at fair value on recurring basis.
+d) Valuation premise for financial instruments that are not measured at fair value on recurring basis.